Home / Database / How to Install MySQL Community Server for Local Development

 What Is MySQL Community Server?

-MySQL Community Server is basically the free, open-source version of MySQL— relational database management system that underpins countless websites, applications, and services.
+MySQL Community Server is basically the free, open-source version of MySQL, a relational database management system that underpins countless websites, applications, and services.
 It’s packed with all the tools dev need to build, test, and fine-tune their projects.

 Before You Begin